lalyos/k8s-workshop/README.md

 - sample git repo pre-pulled into $HOME
 - KUBECONFIG set up to own namespaces with token and server ca.pem set

 For instant `kubectl` access, browser based connectivity is provided.
-Under the hood bash is shared via a websocket [yudai/gotty](https://github.com/yudai/gotty
+Under the hood bash is shared via a websocket [yudai/gotty](https://github.com/yudai/gotty)
+.

+See the [last section](#tldr) for different access methods.

 ## Usage